-Let us adore the Lord, for it is he who made us.
+Come, let us adore the Lord, for he is our God.

 About the author of the Second Reading in today's Office of Readings:

 Second Reading: St Ambrose of Milan (340? - 397)